zf-fr/zfr-oauth2-server/README.md

 ### Using the resource server

-You can use the resource server to retrieve the access token (by automatically extract the data from the HTTP headers).
+You can use the resource server to retrieve the access token (by automatically extracting the data from the HTTP headers).
 You can also use the resource server to validate the access token against scopes:

 ```php